svenvc/blog/2025-09-15-elixir-google-authenticator.md

 30293
 ```

-We need to add some padding to always end up with 6 digits.
+We also need to add some padding to always end up with 6 digits.

 ```console
 iex(3)> 30293 |> Integer.to_string() |> String.pad_leading(6, "0")